bdbais/ConVista-CPI-Helper-Chrome-Extension/README.md

 ## Todos
 - Change tab name to tenant name to better differentiate between different tenants
+- Inject data from trace in the simulation function

 If you have any ideas, please write a message or comment at the [SAP Community](https://blogs.sap.com/2020/03/05/cpi-chrome-plugin-to-enhance-sap-cloud-platform-integration-usability/#)